 EquipmentYou will need some basic fire safety equipment to be able to provide your own courses.
 The below list of equipment is everything you will need:

 - Food Safety PowerPoint (free on trainer courses)

 - Projector for Powerpoint presentations

-Food Safety Trainer Courses with Teaching AwardIf you dont have a teaching award one of the cheapest 2 days courses from Abertay provide everything you need just click the link below to become a approved Food Safety trainer with includes the PDLSG teaching award
+Food Safety Trainer Courses with Teaching AwardIf you don’t have a teaching award one of the cheapest 2 days courses from Abertay provide everything you need just click the link below to become an approved Food Safety trainer with includes the PDLSG teaching award

 - Teaching Qualification